meadmaker/draft-ietf-radext-status-realm/draft-ietf-radext-status-realm.md

 # Status-Realm Implementation Requirements

-This section describes implementation details and requirements for RADIUS Clients and servers that support Status-Realm.
+This section describes implementation details and requirements for RADIUS Clients and Servers that support Status-Realm.

 ## RADIUS Client Requirements

 When Status-Realm-Request packets are sent from a RADIUS Client, they MUST NOT be retransmitted.
-Instead, the Identity field MUST be changed every time a packet is transmitted.
-The old packet should be discarded, and a new Status-Realm-Request packet should be generated and sent, with new Identity and Authenticator fields.
+Instead, the Identifier field MUST be changed every time a packet is transmitted.
+The old packet should be discarded, and a new Status-Realm-Request packet should be generated and sent, with new Identifier and Authenticator fields.

 RADIUS Clients MUST include the Message-Authenticator attribute in all Status-Realm-Request packets.
 Failure to do so would mean that the packets could be trivially spoofed, leading to potential denial-of-service (DoS) attacks.